 Barefoot Trims – my clients are usually on a 4-6 week schedule depending on what is best for each individual horse.
 I schedule each appointment with you + your horse in mind — plenty of time to chat, allow your horse breaks if stiff or anxious, and provide a detailed trim.
 I enjoy figuring out how to communicate that trimming appointments can not only be tolerated, but enjoyable for horses who have arthritis or emotional baggage.
 Developing a relationship with both horse and client is one of my favorite parts of the job.

-Booting Assistance – I do not carry boot inventory at this time, but we can figure out which brand and size will work best for your horse, if booting is necessary.
-I can recommend several brands including Easy Boots, Soft Rides, and Scoot Boots.
-I measure your horse and email you recommendations at no charge.
+Booting Assistance – I do not carry boot inventory at this time, but we can figure out which brand and size will work best for your horse.
+I like many brands currently on the market including including Easy Boots, Soft Rides, Renegades, and Equine Fusion.
+I measure your horse and make recommendations at no extra charge.

 Instructional Time – Some owners want to do touch ups in between trims and others want to learn to trim their own horses.
 Picking up a rasp comes surprisingly easy — it is more intuitive than you’d think.
 Some horses, especially in the rehab process, benefit from more frequent trims.
 If you want to learn to trim your own horse, let’s work together.